pranab/sifarish/README.md

 ## Diversilty, Novelty

-Based on recent work in this area, I am working on implementing some  algorithms to introduce
+Based on recent work in the acdemic world, I am working on implementing some  algorithms to introduce
 diversity and novelty in recommendation

 ## Facted Match